jake-b/stratux/ry835ai/readme.md

 ================
 - 0.1  - Initial commit
 - 0.2  - Added C1 and C2 decoupling capacitors.
 0.1uF  (P-tolerance=+100% ,-0%)
          and 10uF values recommended by on the RY835AI data sheet.
          Added a cut-trace jumper to disconnect FSYNC from GND if desired.

 - 0.3  - Keepout area added underneith GPS antenna area.
-Pads around mount points redeuced and made round to make room for signal traces.
+Pads around mount points reduced and made round to make room for signal traces.
+- 0.4  - Added "PWR IN" circut -- [see page 14](https://learn.adafruit.com/downloads/pdf/introducing-the-raspberry-pi-model-b-plus-plus-differences-vs-model-b.pdf)
+         Added FAN output controlled by GPIO4.